nicholasdille/container-slides/120_kubernetes/rbac/impersonation.md

 (Cluster)Roles can allow impersonation [](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#user-impersonation)

-One ServiceAccount can perform actions in the context of a second ServiceAccount
+Perform actions in the context of a second ServiceAccount

 ![](120_kubernetes/rbac/impersonation.drawio.svg) <!-- .element: style="float: right; width: 40%;" -->

-### Use case 1: Delegation of Namespaces
+### Delegation of Namespaces

 Useful for one cluster used by many teams